 Australia.
 James White and his wife Sarah from Somerset arrived

 in Sydney in 1826 and acquired land in the Hunter valley district of

 - their eldest son James, born in 1828, grew up

 to be a well-known racehorse owner and breeder

 son Edward a cattle rancher in the Hunter valley

 - but it was another son Francis who was to have the most famous offspring.
 His son James was a

 grandson Patrick White became Australia’s most renowned author.

-and George White were early settlers in South Australia in 1836.
+John and George White came to South Australia in 1836.